-There are different types of puns and wordplay.
-In the Japanese language this is even greater thanks to the numerous expressions and different ways of reading an ideogram.
-Bad puns in Japanese is called dajare (駄洒落) which can also mean weak joke.
-Learning these bad Japanese puns, in addition to making you laugh, can help you improve the breadth of your language skill.
+There are different types of puns and word games.
+In the Japanese language, this is even greater due to the numerous expressions and various ways to read a kanji.
+Bad puns in Japanese are called dajare (駄洒落), which can also mean weak joke.
+Learning these bad Japanese puns, in addition to making you laugh, can help you improve the range of your language skills.

 A pun can be a play on words or the act of combining words.
-There is even another expression called gorowase (語呂合わせ) which means rhyming, playing with words and also pun.
-This word is the junction of the ideograms word (語), spine (呂) and the verb combine (合わせ).
-There is yet another term to refer to puns and wordplay which is kotobaasobi (言葉遊び) which literally means word of play.
+There is even another expression called goroawase (語呂合わせ) which means to rhyme, play with words, and also pun.
+This word is a combination of the ideograms for word (語), spine (呂), and the verb to combine (合わせ).
+There is also another term to refer to puns and word games, which is kotobaasobi (言葉遊び), literally meaning word play.

 In English, bad puns usually explore similar sounds or words, and sometimes the same words that have different meanings.
 In Japanese there are thousands of puns involving the same words, as the Japanese language has few syllables compared to other languages.